phchma/phchma.github.io/Galen.md

 ### Galen特邀讲座 / Galen Invited Talk
+#### 2025年春 / Spring of 2025
+> Unraveling atomic-scale properties of oxide and mineral surfaces using noncontact AFM

+given by **Dr. Jan Balajka** from TU Wien

 #### 2024年秋 / Fall of 2024
 > Hydrogen ironmaking – lessons from the past and challenges for the future